FIRDAPSE IS THE RECOMMENDED FIRST-LINE TREATMENT FOR LAMBERT-EATON MYASTHENIC SYNDROME (LEMS)1

 Illustrated rendering of FIRDAPSE MOA

-Watch this MOA animation to better understand how FIRDAPSE helps restore communication between neurons and muscle receptors.
+Watch the full MOA animation video to better understand normal neuromuscular transmission, how LEMS disrupts this process, and how FIRDAPSE helps restore it.